-Other liabilities consist of various expenses made in 2022, which will be paid in 2023 for an amount of $\in$ 0.2 million (2021: $\in$ 0.2 million).
+Other liabilities consist of third-party suppliers for an amount of $\in$ 8 thousand and various expenses made in the first half year of 2023, which will be paid before year end 2023 for an amount of $\in$ 0.1 million.
 All these liabilities are due within one year.